santinic/pampy/README.md

 ## How it works

-The patterns are evaluated in the order they appear.
+Patterns are evaluated in the order they appear.

 ```python
 from pampy import match, _